 How to Fix “Unfortunately the process com.android.phone has stopped”

-So, if your com.android.phone has stopped unexpectedly, you don’t need to worry.
+If the process com.android.phone has stopped working unexpectedly on your Android phone, you don’t need to worry.
 You are not the only one who is facing this error for the first time.
 And the good news is that there are many solutions to fix com.android.phone has stopped error which will not take more than a few minutes of your time.

 It is worth noting that there is no specific reason for the issue, so we have listed multiple solutions, and we can’t say for sure which will work for your particular device.
 So we suggest you try each solution until you get rid of the error.
 Now if you are ready to fix the issue, check out below mentioned usual fixes for “Unfortunately the process com.android.phone has stopped.”